Switch operating functions

 Cherry supported secretarial shift with M6 series, and described their mechanism in US patent 3678255, filed June 1971 (although the switch shown in the patent looks more like their 201/201 reed switch type).
 Where Clare-Pendar used a coil spring, Cherry used a flat spring that rests against a keyswitch.
 The sliding plate of Clare-Pendar’s design is replaced with a rotating plate attached onto the shift key.
 This is one of the very few designs that has been observed; it can be seen in an Anderson Jacobson AJ 510 keyboard.

 US patent 4071719—filed in July 1976—covers mechanical shift lock for one of the older series of Licon/Cortron ferrite core switches.
 ITW filed a later patent, in February 1980—US patent 4295012—covering the successor ferrite core switch series.

 Marquardt’s “butterfly” switch series supported secretarial shift, and this was used in Olympia typewriters.
 No patent or documentation has been found for their mechanism.

-Double-action, two-stage or bi-level switches have two separate actuation levels.
-Pressing the switch normally will cause it to register its normal output.
-Pressing it further will cause it to register its secondary output.
-To avoid accidentally triggering the secondary output, the force of the second stage is very high.
-Double-action switches are most commonly use for auto-repeat: instead of holding a key for a set amount of time to trigger auto-repeat, the key is pressed harder.
-The advantage of this is that the operator has direct control of when auto-repeat begins (with no need to wait through the initial delay).
+The advantage of using a double-action switch for auto-repeat is that the operator has direct control of when auto-repeat begins (with no need to wait through the initial delay).
 The disadvantage is that auto-repeat cannot be applied to every key, as it would mean having complex and expensive switches on every key and require double the size of the switch matrix.
 Double-action switches are normally found in electronic typewriters under backspace, enter and space.